CYCOGS® Hybrid Snake Arms

 This is in part due to their rigidity and fixed mountings.
 Industrial Robot Arms’ rigidity

-usage, the Robot can be moving as well as operating off a soft surface like padded carpeting, which makes the precise,
+In Mobile Robot usage, the Robot can be found moving as well as operating off a pliable surface

-repeatable positioning capacities of a rigid industrial Robot arm inaccurate and unnecessary
+repeatable positioning capacities of a rigid industrial Robot arm, possibly rendering its use as inaccurate and unnecessary.

 For a Mobile Robot, industrial arms are just too large and heavy.